AnyChart/docs.anychart.com/Maps/Seat_Maps/Preparing_SVG_Image.md

 ### SVG Code

 Open this file in any editor that supports SVG files.
 Look through the code.
 All "g" tags mean "groups" - those groups which creation is demonstrated in the picture before.
-Add the "id" field to each group you need to be highlighted (rooms in the current case).
+Add the "id" field to each group you need to manage.
 Remember that IDs have to be unique.

 ```
 <g id="kitсhen">